AboutFor all road users, we:

 In the past four years, ODOT has spent $8 million to improve safety on OR 99W and Barbur Boulevard in the City of Portland and Washington County.
 This includes installing rapid flash beacons in several locations to alert motorists when pedestrians are crossing.
 In addition, sidewalk improvements have been made, pedestrian islands added, flashing bicycle beacons installed on the Newbury and Vermont Bridges and speed feedback installed signs to alert drivers.

 The Oregon Department of Transportation conducted a Road Safety Audit from July 20-24, 2015 on Southwest Barbur Boulevard between Naito Parkway and the south end of Capitol Highway.
 The Road Safety Audit considered additional short-term and long-term transportation safety improvements for all users and evaluated the effectiveness of nearly $8 million of recent safety projects on Barbur Boulevard.
 These projects came from the recommendations of the Audit team.
-To receive a copy of the Road Safety Audit, contact Susan Hanson.
+To receive a copy of the Road Safety Audit, contact Ellen Sweeney.

 For ADA (Americans with Disabilities Act) or Civil Rights Title VI accommodations, translation/interpretation services, or more information call 503-731-4128, TTY 800-735-2900 or Oregon Relay Service 7-1-1.